chefy-io/clojure-katas/README.md

 # Clojure Katas
-Learn to program Clojure by solving some handy problems..
-Inspired by Groupon Clojure lunch
+Provide a set of problems to practice Clojure

 ## Contributing
 If you have small interesting problems for hands-on pratice, please share by submitting a pull request! :)